Net zero targets

 - Emissions coverage – The net zero target covers all sectors of the economy including energy, industry processes, agriculture, forestry and land use, and waste, though both targets include separate targets for carbon dioxide and greenhouse gases.

 - International aviation and shipping – Thailand provides no information on its intention to cover international aviation and shipping.

 - Reductions or removals outside of own borders – The LTS covers different national strategies to reduce or remove GHG emissions domestically.
 It does not mention any reductions or removals outside of Thailand’s borders.

-- Review process – Thailand is in the process of establishing a review cycle every 5 years for its long-term strategy (Thailand Government, 2021).
+- Review process – Thailand’s revised LT-LEDS does not explicitly detail its review cycle, although the first LT-LEDS established a review cycle every 5 years for its long-term strategy (Thailand Government, 2021).

-- Carbon dioxide removal – Thailand provides transparent pathways and targets for LULUCF and separately for removals and storage as part of its LTS submitted to the UNFCCC (Thailand Government, 2021).
+- Carbon dioxide removal – Thailand provides transparent pathways and targets for LULUCF and separately for removals and storage as part of its LTS submitted to the UNFCCC (ONEP, 2022).
 The Thai government aims to achieve LULUCF sinks of approximately 120 MtCO2e annually by 2037 and assumes these sinks to remain stable through the end of this century.
-The Thai government provides no assumptions on other carbon dioxide removal and storage.
+The Thai government provides no assumptions on other carbon dioxide removal and storage technologies.

 - Clarity on fairness of target – Thailand makes no reference to fairness or equity in the context of its net zero target.

 The Climate Action Tracker has defined the following good practice for all ten key elements of net zero targets.
 Countries can refer to this good practice to design or enhance their net zero targets.

 Subscribe to our newsletter